chiefbiiko/readable-valve/readme.md

 Subscribe a listener to the valve.
 If no predicate was passed at instantiation it must be provided here.
 If a predicate was passed at instantiation and also to a call of `valve.subscribe`, the latter takes precedence.
 The trailing parameter can be used to limit the number of listener calls.

-> You can specify various predicate listeners to a readable stream with only one valve by specifying distinct predicates in `valve.subscribe` calls.
+> You can register various predicate listeners with a readable stream using only one valve by specifying distinct predicates in `valve.subscribe` calls.

 ### `valve.unsubscribe(listener)`